haskellfoundation/error-message-index/tool-developers.md

 That is, rephrasing a message or modifying its presentation should not result in a new code.
 Splitting one message into two should result in at least one new code: if one of the new messages is a natural continuation of the prior one and one is a specific special case, then the special case should get a new code, but if neither is clearly the successor, then the prior code should be retired and fresh codes should be assigned to each of the new messages.
 Like most forms of communication, this is a matter for human judgment that can't be automatically enforced.

+### Error Code Lifecycle

+Because error codes exist in a project-administered namespace, there is no need to check in with anyone else to start emitting a new error code.
+A new release may add or remove as many codes as the developers wish, so long as a code is never used with two completely different meanings.
+There is no obligation to document every error code prior to a release.
+The codes are an opportunity for community members to help out, not a new obligation for busy tool developers.

+Once a project has committed to the meaning of a code (typically by merging a PR that emits it into their `main` or `master` branch, but the specifics are up to each project), the message index will accept documentation.
+Users and develoeprs need not wait for a release to begin documenting error codes.

 ### Namespaces